DevD4v3/DevD4v3/README.md

 [![Profile views](https://komarev.com/ghpvc/?username=DevD4v3&color=green&style=for-the-badge)](https://github.com/antonkomarev/github-profile-views-counter)

 I was born in Guayaquil, Ecuador, and I'm a passionate developer who loves creating [open source](https://opensource.org/definition-annotated) projects.
 My interest in programming was sparked by [SA-MP](https://www.sa-mp.mp) (San Andreas Multiplayer), a multiplayer mod for GTA San Andreas.
 Since I was 16, I wanted to create my own game mode on this platform, which motivated me to learn Pawn, a lesser-known programming language.
 I'm grateful to have discovered [SA-MP](https://www.sa-mp.mp), as it allowed me to develop my passion for programming and achieve my goal of becoming a systems engineer.

+Currently, I'm embarking on my most ambitious project yet: developing an action roguelike game in Unity alongside my childhood best friend.
+It's an incredible journey—the idea of building a game from scratch was once just a dream, but there's a first time for everything.
+This project is the culmination of all my years as an open-source developer, representing countless hours of learning, discipline, focus, and resilience.

 ## My open source projects
 - [DentallApp](https://github.com/DentallApp) - A web application that manages appointment scheduling, reminders and cancellation of appointments.